In the past year, supply chain challenges have been at the forefront of public attention

 Small businesses, however, have felt the sting of supply chain problems more than most.
-And in response to these challenges, the business world has been making some significant adjustments, such as how to choose suppliers.
+In response to these challenges, the business world has been making some significant adjustments, such as how to choose suppliers.

-Below is a look at five trends in supplier verification your small business is likely to encounter in 2021 and beyond.
+Below is a look at five trends in supplier verification your small business will likely encounter in 2021 and beyond.

-For many small businesses that weathered the storm thus far, the need to find new and dependable suppliers remains pressing.
+Finding new and dependable suppliers remains pressing for many small businesses that have weathered the storm thus far.
 22% of small businesses state that finding suppliers is their biggest challenge.

 Yet, despite the importance of finding and contracting with new suppliers, many small businesses struggle with limited resources that make it harder to get the job done.
-Without the right technology, the initial supplier verification process could take a small company 40 hours or more to complete.
+Without the right technology, the initial supplier verification process could take 40 hours or more to complete for a small company.

 In light of the pandemic, ongoing supplier monitoring is more critical than before.
 And more small businesses are beginning to recognize its importance.